TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Change fixed text to use `RED._` for l8n.
 See: https://discourse.nodered.org/t/flexdash-alpha-release-a-dashboard-for-node-red/65861/48.

+* Allow control of browser html cache from Node-RED.
+Add an auto-restore on load option. (?
+Add send updates back to Node-RED option - control msg ?)

 * Improvements to `uib-cache` node
   * Output node.warn msg if recv input with no "Cache by" msg prop. (e.g. no msg.topic for default setting)
   * Add cache clear button to complement the cache clear control msg